ironbar/arc25/docs/modeling/Iteration_03_ideal_test_time_training.md

 - [x] How GPU usage looks when using batch size 1?
 - [x] What if I copy the base model to `dev/shm`
+- [ ] Tune the submission hyperparameters
+  - [ ] Lora rank
+  - [ ] Number of training epochs
+  - [ ] Inference parameters (n and min_prob)
+  - [ ] Learning rate
+  - [ ] My intuition is that I should train as long as possible, and make just 8 predictions per task.